2018 Scholarship applications will be accepted through April 10, 2018. Awards will be announced at the Supplier’s Expo on April 26, 2018.

 - Candidates must be majoring or completing courses in Food Science, Food Technology, Food Engineering, Culinology, or Culinary Arts at a college or higher level.

-Posters will be judged and awarded at the OVIFT March Event held at OSU – exact date TBD but tentatively the week of March 6, 2017.
+Posters will be judged and awarded at the OVIFT March Event held at OSU – exact date TBD but in March 2018.